How the adoption of electric vehicles is changing with improvements in battery technology

 - Fleet uptime and service-level compliance.

-- Second-life, swapping, and recycling value, which improve lifecycle economics.
+- Second-life, swapping, V2X, and home-backup value, which improve lifecycle economics.

 Underlying Shift